 Don’t wait until your furnace fails before considering replacing it.
-If your furnace or boiler is old, worn out, inefficient, or significantly oversized, the simplest solution is to replace it with a modern high-efficiency model.
-Old coal burners switched over to oil or gas is prime candidates for replacement, and gas furnaces with pilot lights rather than electronic ignitions.
-Newer systems may be more efficient but are still likely to be oversized and can often be modified to lower their operating capacity.
+If your furnace or boiler is old, worn out, inefficient, or significantly oversized, replacing it with a modern, high-efficiency model is the simplest solution.
+Old coal burners switched over to oil, or gas are prime candidates for replacement, and gas furnaces with pilot lights rather than electronic ignitions.
+Newer systems may be more efficient but are still likely oversized and can often be modified to lower their operating capacity.

 The Hillside Maintenance Plans